Army offers YG 21 infantry, armor officers opportunity to branch transfer; 250 needed to rebalance force

-U.S. Army Human Resources Command seeks 250 Year Group 21 infantry and armor lieutenants to rebranch into the Adjutant General, Finance or Signal Corps prior to attending the Captain’s Career Course in 2024.
+FORT KNOX, Ky. – U.S. Army Human Resources Command will offer all infantry and armor lieutenants commissioned in year group 21 the opportunity to apply for voluntary branch transfer into the Adjutant General, Finance or Signal Corps prior to attending the Captain’s Career Course in 2024.

 |Date Taken: